New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 \subsection{Prospective Analysis}

-We hypothesized the false positives identified by the model still present a higher risk of developing diabetes in the future.
-To evaluate the model on a longer time horizon, we followed up patients within the New-Onset Diabetes Assessment Cohort who did not develop diabetes at the time, and collected any HbA1c measurements or diabetes diagnoses within one year since the original measurements.
-We stratified these patients by ADA risk score and the ECG model, and those with ADA risk score $\geq 5$ or the ECG model score greater than the threshold at ADA $\geq 5$ were defined as high risk.
-We then generated Kaplan-Meier curves and compare the cumulative incidence of future diabetes between group identified by high risk and low risk.
+We hypothesized that the false positives identified by the model may still present a higher risk of developing diabetes in the future.
+To evaluate the model on a longer time horizon, we followed up patients within the test set who did not develop diabetes at the time, and collected any HbA1c measurements or diabetes diagnoses within one year since the original measurements.
+To test the hypothesis, patients were categorized into high-risk and low-risk groups according to the ECG model's and ADA Risk Test's respective thresholds.
+We then generated Kaplan-Meier curves and compared the cumulative incidence of future diabetes in one year between high-risk and low-risk groups based on only the model thresholds.
+For the analysis, we treated the comparisons as two separate analyses, one for each model.
 The curves were generated using the lifelines Python package.
 Confidence intervals were calculated using Greenwood's exponential formula and log-rank tests were used to compute p-values.